 - optional: a pair of gloves to protect against dirt and injuries

-In order to change a broken tube, you must first remove the wheel of your bike.
-Find a safe and level surface on which you can place your bike stably.
-Turn the bike upside down and place it on its handlebars and saddle so that the tires are facing upwards.
+To replace a broken tube, you first need to remove the wheel from your bike.
+Find a safe, level surface on which you can place your bike.
+Turn the bike upside down and place it on its handlebars and saddle with the tires facing up.

-Before you get started, you should remove the brakes to make removal easier.
-For bikes with disc brakes - like our SUSHI BIKES - you can skip this step.
+Before you begin, you should remove the brakes to make removal easier.
+On bikes with disc brakes—like our SUSHI BIKES—you can skip this step.

-Now open the quick release and loosen the opposite wheel nut on your tire.
+Now open the quick release and loosen the wheel nut opposite your tire.
 If you don't have a quick release, simply loosen the nuts on both sides of the wheel.
-Now you should be able to easily separate the bike from the frame.
+You should now be able to easily remove the wheel from the frame.

 Remove rear wheel

-If the puncture is your rear tire, removal is a little more complicated due to the derailleur gears.
-Before removing, shift into the highest gear so that the chain is on the smallest sprocket and further work is made easier.
-As with the front wheel, you have to take off your brakes if you don't have disc brakes.
+If the flat is on your rear tire, removal is a bit more complicated due to the derailleur.
+Before removing the flat, shift into the highest gear so the chain is on the smallest sprocket, making the rest of the work easier.
+As with the front wheel, you'll need to disengage your brakes unless you have disc brakes.

-After you have positioned your bike on a safe level, loosen the quick release and the associated wheel nut.
-Then you pull the rear derailleur backwards to free the wheel.
-By pushing the gear cage down, you completely release the chain from the sprocket and can remove the rear wheel.
+After placing your bike on a safe level surface, loosen the quick release and the corresponding wheel nut.
+Then pull the rear derailleur backward to free the wheel.
+By pushing the derailleur cage down, you completely disengage the chain from the sprocket and can remove the rear wheel.

-Once you have removed the affected wheel from the frame of your bike, you can start changing the tube.
-First you have to remove the tire casing from the rim.
-To do this, place the tire lever from above between the tire and the rim.
-With a downward lever movement you lift the tire over the rim.
-You can then insert the tire lever into the resulting gap and pull it along the rim until the entire cover has come off.
+Once you've removed the affected wheel from your bike's frame, you can start changing the tube.
+First, you need to detach the tire casing from the rim.
+To do this, place the tire lever between the casing and the rim from above.
+With a downward lever movement, lift the tire over the rim.
+Then, insert the tire lever into the resulting gap and pull it along the rim until the entire casing has come off.

-To remove the broken hose, you must first remove the locking nut and the valve cap.
-Then you can pull out the old hose.
-If you want to mend the old hose, pump it up roughly and hold it under water bit by bit - until you see air bubbles.
-You found the hole.
-With a repair kit you can now patch the hole and reuse the hose.
+To remove the broken tube, you first need to remove the lock nut and the valve cap.
+Then you can pull out the old tube.
+If you want to repair the old tube, roughly inflate it and hold it underwater bit by bit until you see air bubbles.
+You've found the hole.
+With a repair kit, you can now patch the hole and reuse the tube.

 Step 4: Inserting the new bicycle tube

-To avoid damaging your new hose immediately after changing it, you should make sure that there are no foreign objects on the inside of the jacket.
-The best way to do this is to rub the inside of the coat with several fingers.
+To prevent your new tube from being damaged immediately after changing it, you should make sure there are no foreign objects on the inside of the casing.
+The best way to do this is to run several fingers along the inside of the casing.

-Then you roll out the new bicycle tube and insert the valve into the intended opening in the rim.
-You attach the lock nut and inflate the hose slightly.
-So much so that it takes on a round shape.
-However, there should be no tension on the hose.
+Then, unroll the new bicycle tube and insert the valve into the designated opening in the rim.
+Attach the locknut and gently inflate the tube until it takes on a round shape.
+However, there should be no tension on the tube.

-Now you gradually stow the new bicycle tube in the tire casing.
-Make sure that the tube does not get caught between the casing and the rim or form wrinkles at any point.
+Now, gradually tuck the new inner tube into the tire casing.
+Make sure the tube isn't pinched or creased anywhere between the casing and the rim.

 You can then use your hands to push the tire back into the rim.
-You can use the tire lever for the last part.
+You can use a tire lever to help with the final part.

 Step 5: Inflate & Install

 You're almost there!
-Inflate the tire to the recommended tire pressure and reattach the wheel to the frame of your bicycle or e-bike.
-To do this, carry out the removal steps in reverse order.
+Pump the tire to the recommended pressure and reattach the wheel to the frame of your bicycle or e-bike.
+To do this, follow the removal steps in reverse order.
 Then you can pedal hard again!

-If you don't have a tire lever on hand, you can also use a screwdriver to remove the tire casing.
-However, be particularly careful not to damage the hose.
+If you don't have a tire lever handy, you can also use a screwdriver to remove the tire casing.
+Be careful not to damage the tube.